La Shawn Ford: 2019 mayoral campaign

 Ford ran for mayor of Chicago in 2019.
 After giving notice of a possible candidacy in late-September, Ford officially announced his candidacy on October 31, 2018, joining what was an already-crowded field of candidates seeking to replace Rahm Emanuel, who had announced in early September that he would not seek reelection.

 Candidate Willie Wilson challenged signatures on Ford's candidature petition, but the Chicago Board of Elections allowed Ford to remain on the ballot, finding that, "candidate Willie Wilson's objection to his petitions was not made in good faith."

 In the polls he was included in, Ford never placed higher than 2%, and most frequently received around 1% support.

 Ford placed eleventh out of fourteen candidates, receiving 5,606 votes (1.01% of the overall vote) in the initial round of the election.

+2026 U.S. House campaign

+On May 21, 2025, Ford filed paperwork with the Federal Election Commission to run for Illinois's 7th congressional district, currently represented by Danny Davis, in 2026.
+On July 31, Davis announced his retirement and endorsed Ford as his successor.